Kazuo Chiba: Return to Japan

 In addition to his duties within the Aikikai after returning to Japan, Chiba also began serious study of Musō Shinden-ryū iaido under Takeshi Mitsuzuka.
 There was a time he lived in the Ichikukai Dojo where he practiced Zen, Misogi, and received his Zen-Buddhist name Taiwa which stands first in T.K.
 Chiba.

 United States

 Chiba Sensei moved to San Diego, California in 1981 on an invitation from the United States Aikido Federation and formed the San Diego Aikikai.
 Under Chiba Sensei's direction, San Diego Aikikai served as the headquarters for the Western Region of the United States Aikido Federation (later Birankai North America), an organization directly affiliated and recognized by Aikido World Headquarters (Hombu Dojo)] in Tokyo, Japan.
 For the next twenty-seven years Chiba continued to work diligently to promote aikido worldwide by teaching numerous seminars and by creating a rigorous teacher training program for his own students.
+His most proficient students, who are still actively teaching, were trained in San Diego in the traditional system of "uchi deshi" (live-in student), such as Juba Nour, Yahe Solomon, Ismail Hasan (now Aikido of London) and Steve Magson.
 In 2008, after 50 years in Aikido, Chiba retired from active teaching.